Introduction¶

 The first ‘#’ character must be present in the file as it is, it

-tells the cloud-init software the format of the contents of the
+tells the cloud-init software the cloud_init_cfg.txt

 $ openstack server create [...] --user-data cloud_init_cfg.txt MY_VM_NAME